CaioCeretta/Cod3r/mentoria/specialist/Next.Js/tic-tac-toe/comments.md

 Once the class is created, such as the class, we can now create the tests for it.

+### ResultChecker Interface

+Result checker is basically an interface that receives a board as input and returns us the game result

+For example: If we are verifying a horizontal result, it can say that both the game is in progress, because no winning game was found, and by checking the vertical one, it may say that the game is complete because one winning move was found.

+By the time we are uniting these results, we pass it through different logics and at the end, we get the result and check if it was a win or a tie.

+The merge method is for uniting the results, but the result itself, by calculating the results received, it should be able to set result priorities in the array received, such as a winning game has a higher one than an inProgress game.

+The instructor thought: "No, i don't want to put all these logics inside only one place and used another way where we can create an interface with a common behavior and we would have all these logics being implemented in an independent manner (e.g. diagonal, horizontal, vertical, ties).

+But he started noticing that all the result verification involved getting a set of Cells and see if they were filled with the same player.
+Then, he created a CellChecker class to help in this process

+### Cell Checker Class

 ## OOP Comments

 ### 1.